Best Place to Scatter Ashes in Chicago is from Adeline’s Sea Moose

 Family & Friends Ash Scattering Cruise –This elegant voyage is an exceptional way to conduct a maritime memorial.
 After boarding our yacht at Burnham Harbor, up to 45 guests can join us as we set sail for Lake Michigan.
 Once we reach the site, the service will be conducted as requested by a chaplain or captain.
 Our staff offers a compassionate approach to every ceremony, which allows us to complete any reasonable request.

-What makes this option so appealing is its versatility.
-From smaller groups to larger families, our yacht provides the best of both worlds.
+What makes this option to scatter ashes in Chicago so appealing is its versatility.
+Our yacht provides the best of both worlds, from smaller groups to larger families.
 This level of intimacy is complimented by high-end catering options and beverage packages.
 Whether you want to celebrate your loved one’s life or usher in this moment in silence, Adeline’s has you covered.
-There are multiple ways to complete last wishes, so contact us with your wises.
+There are multiple ways to complete last wishes, so contact us with your wishes.

 Unattended Ash Scattering Service –In this day and age, not everyone is available to attend the final ceremony.
-That doesn’t stop us from providing closure with this surprisingly popular burial option.
+That doesn’t stop us from providing closure with this surprisingly popular burial option to scatter ashes in Chicago.
 Once we receive the ashes, they are scattered between 7 and 30 days of receipt.
 Just like our other options, all requests are honored.
-From prayers to blessings, every aspect of the ceremony is documented by our talented photographers and drone videos.
-The burial spot is marked by GPS, which allows clients to come pay their respects at any time after scattering ashes in Lake Michigan Chicago.
+From prayers to blessings, our talented photographers and drone videos document every aspect of the ceremony.
+The burial spot is marked by GPS, allowing clients to come to pay their respects anytime after scattering ashes in Lake Michigan Chicago.

 Can you scatter ashes in Lake Michigan?